Has Dipika Kakar Changed Her Name To Faiza After Marrying Shoaib Ibrahim?

-Shoaib Ibrahim and Dipika Kakar fell in love on the Sasural Simar Ka sets.
+Shoaib Ibrahim and Dipika Kakar fell in love on Sasural Simar Ka sets.
 The couple tied the knot in Shoaib's village - Maudaha - a town near Kanpur.

-The nikaah was a private affair with just a few industry friends and family members attending it.
+The nikaah was a private affair with just a few industry friends and family members.
 The couple had recently hosted a grand reception party for their industry friends.
 It was a star-studded event.
 The couple's Nach Baliye 8 friends - Sanaya-Mohit, Bharti-Harsh, and other actors graced their reception party.

 Dipika Kakar Is Now Faiza!